Lightstreamer/Lightstreamer-kafka-connector/README.md

 > [!IMPORTANT]
 > For Avro, schema validation is mandatory, therefore either a local schema file must be provided or the Confluent Schema Registry must be enabled.

-In case of a validation failure, the Connector can react by ...

 ##### `record.consume.from`

 _Optional_.
 Specifies where to start consuming events from: